Commonsense measures to prevent colds/coughs/flu:

 - Vitamin C rich foods or supplementation with a Vitamin C product.

-- Nasal irrigation: with a saline solution, Neti Pot, or Xlear nasal spray.
+- Nasal irrigation: Use a Neti Pot, or Xlear nasal spray.

 When should you or your child see the doctor?

 If you or your child has developed flu symptoms it is best to stay home and rest, avoiding contact with others.
-You should seek medical attention for the following reasons:
+You should seek medical attention if you or your child has:

 - Fever for more than 3 days